 Each Brick then has two probability distributions built around the estimates – one for the “Contingency Scenario” and one for the “Disaster Scenario”.

 Monte Carlo simulations are then run to statistically add the Brick estimates together.

-The resulting probability distributions can be interpreted to make crucial budgeting or pricing decisions i.e.
+The resulting probability distributions can be interpreted to make crucial decisions i.e.

 Assure Web-based Toolset

 Assure is a powerful web-based tool that allows the ABCD data captured to be easily managed and reports (eg Assumption/Risk Registers and risk profile “Bubble Diagrams”) to be produced.
 The information is viewable via any browser so that communication is made more effective across your intranet or secure internet.
 The Monte Carlo functionality required for the STA process is integral to Assure and links directly from the Bricks to the assumptions providing a fully functional ABCD based Enterprise Risk Management system.